wolverton-research-group/qmpy/docs/restful.rst

 The Open Databases Integration for Materials Design (`OPTiMaDe.org <https://www.optimade.org/>`_) consortium aims to make materials databases interoperational by developing a common REST API.
 This specification provides a detailed set of rules about keywords for materials data, certain rules about data lookup flexibility, and format of the returned data.

-Currently OQMD's RESTful implementation is compatible with the OPTiMaDe specification v0.9.5 and we will be updating it to v0.10.0 in the near future.
+Currently OQMD's RESTful implementation is compatible with the OPTiMaDe v0.9.5 specification and we will be updating it to v0.10.0 in the near future.
 There are a few notable differences between OQMDAPI and OPTiMaDe API because the former follows the traditional qmpy API keywords which had been under use in OQMD database since its inception.

-For example, the number of different types of element species consisting a particular chemical compound is referenced by `ntypes` keyword in qmpy API (and thus also in OQMD RESTful API) while the same quantity is referenced as `nelements` in OPTiMaDe API.
+For example, the number of different types of element species consisting a particular chemical compound is referenced by :field:`ntypes` keyword in qmpy API (and thus also in OQMD RESTful API) while the same quantity is referenced as :field:`nelements` in OPTiMaDe API.
 Queries made in either APIs are processed internally within the same workflow following the initial keyword conversions.

 OPTiMaDe: Example Queries
 -------------------------